 - You have strengths you never considered before

 The Washington Post cited that only 27% of college graduates actually worked in their fields of study.... maybe one reason is because graduates didn't really know that they didn't enjoy their field until they actually started working in it?
 How many people have spent four years studying psychology before realizing that they didn't actually enjoy psychology?
 And now they have to spend the rest of their days unhappily advising rocky relationships?
-Switching to a career that was not a part of your original plan is not the end of the world...but maybe you could have figured out what you wanted earlier (while living in China for a semester, perhaps).
+Switching to a career that was not a part of your original plan is not the end of the world...but maybe you could have figured out what you wanted earlier (while living abroad, by chance?)

 After a semester of teaching with ILP, you may decide that teaching is definitely your thing.
 Education majors might realize that wow, teaching is exhausting and while kids are cute, this is not something they want to do the rest of their lives.
 You might meet a mentor in Ukraine who sparks your interest in wood working.
 I don't know what your path is...but having lots of experiences (like volunteering abroad) will help you to figure it out.